Altmark incident: Incident

 Unless Norwegian torpedo-boat undertakes to convoy Altmark to Bergen with a joint Anglo-Norwegian guard on board, and a joint escort, you should board Altmark, liberate the prisoners, and take possession of the ship pending further instructions.
 If Norwegian torpedo-boat interferes, you should warn her to stand off.
 If she fires upon you, you should not reply unless attack is serious, in which case you should defend yourself, using no more force than is necessary, and ceasing fire when she desists.
 Suggest to Norwegian destroyer that honour is served by submitting to superior force.

 The British government made no particular objection to the fact of a prison ship traversing neutral waters.
-In fact, in official papers regarding the incident, they noted the fact that the Royal Navy had done the same, for example in December 1939, when the cruiser passed through the Panama Canal, which was neutral waters, with German prisoners aboard from the freighter Düsseldorf.
+In fact, in official papers regarding the incident, they noted the fact that the Royal Navy had done the same, for example in December 1939, when the cruiser passed through the Panama Canal, which were neutral waters, with German prisoners aboard from the freighter Düsseldorf.
 But the crew of the Altmark had gone hundreds of miles out of their way to make the long run through Norwegian waters to Germany.
 Besides, the Norwegian government had not permitted the Germans to transport prisoners through Norwegian waters (the Altmark having falsely claimed to be carrying none), and the crew had been truthful regarding the nature of their cargo and voyage.

 The Norwegian naval forces refused to take part in a joint escort and reiterated that their earlier searches of Altmark had found nothing.
 Vian then stated that he intended to board Altmark and invited the Norwegians to take part, but that was also refused.
 In the ensuing action, Altmark ran aground.
-The British then boarded her at 22:20 on 16 February and, after some hand-to-hand fighting with bayonet, overwhelmed the ship's crew and went down to the hold.
+The British then boarded her at 22:20 on 16 February and, after some hand-to-hand fighting with bayonets, overwhelmed the ship's crew and went down to the hold.
 One of the released prisoners stated that the first they knew of the operation was when they heard the shout "any Englishmen here?" from the boarding party.
 When the prisoners shouted back "yes!
 We are all British!", the response was "well, the Navy's here!", which brought cheers.